skip to Main Content

 Monitor credit/debt levels

-Have backups plans in place
+Have backup plans in place

 Don’t neglect insurance needs